natalia-kuchta/natalia-kuchta/src/content/work/nested/duvet-genius.md

 ### Teraz już wiesz wszytko o zmiennych.

-# "It's a piece of cake for you."
+## "It's a piece of cake for you!"

 ![FinishMem.jpg](../../../assets/FinishMem.jpg)